-The U.S Center for Disease Control recommends that people traveling to all developing nations get vaccinated for Hepatitis A and Typhoid.
-As of June 2015, there are no outbreaks of Hepatitis A or Typhoid in Costa Rica.
-There are a few cases, as these are diseases that can occur anywhere, including the US.
-Still, typhoid is a typical concern for people traveling to the developing world.
+The US Center for Disease Control recommends that individuals traveling to all developing countries, including Costa Rica, receive vaccinations for Hepatitis A and Typhoid.
+As of January 31, 2024, there are no reported outbreaks of Hepatitis A or Typhoid in Costa Rica.
+There have been a few isolated cases, as there are diseases that can occur in developed countries also.

 The way either of these diseases spread is by contaminated needles and contaminated food or water.
 Below are some thoughts on how to approach food and water in Costa Rica.

 It is important to mention that Costa Rica has one of the strongest health systems.
 Statistics from the World Health Organization (WHO) frequently place Costa Rica in the top country rankings in the world for long life expectancy.

 On the other hand, the aqueducts are highly efficiently, although it normally faces some sort of scarcity during the driest months of the year, the water supply is very reliable and high quality with a few exceptions.

 Can I drink the tap water?

 Yes, for your hotel in San Jose, and any of the more mountainous regions you may visit, such as Monteverde, Arenal or the Savegre area, where the water is not only safe but, in many cases, exceptionally pure.

 If you’re in a lowland area or down on the coast, you should be more wary.
 Ask if the hotel has filtered water and if not, stick to bottled.
 This is especially true on the Caribbean coast, which is generally less developed.

 We wouldn’t say you can drink the water anywhere; be careful in the lowlands and never ever drink water from rivers, streams or waterfalls.